AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## 2024

+### April 2024 {#apr-2024}

+A caution note has been added about user creation with Adobe Identity Management System (IMS).
+[Read more](../../platform/using/access-management.md)

+Missing options for the Web Download workflow activity have been added.
+[Read more](../../workflow/using/web-download.md)

+A caution note has been added to the **Change Dimension** and **Change Data source** activities about their usage in a workflow.
+[Read more](../../workflow/using/change-data-source.md)

 ### March 2024 {#mar-2024}

 Mobile app configuration section has been updated for iOS token-based connection to APNs.
 [Read more](../../delivery/using/configuring-the-mobile-application.md#creating-ios-app)